A message from Our Board Chair

 Dr. Monty Weinstein

-It has been approximately five years since Karen Wagner and I started the NPRA.
+It has been approximately five years since I started the NPRA.
 Since that time we have been active, alive and vibrant and have been testifying all over the US and consulting with parents as far away as India, Australia, New Zealand and The Netherlands.

 Furthermore through our concerted efforts and

 with the help of many NPRA members we won a

 criminal trial in Alpharetta, GA and we have filed a

 successful writ of mandamus in NY Supreme Court